EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 ### Route Handling

-To define a route using express we call the respective HTTP method on our `app` variable.
+To define a route using express we call the respective HTTP method on the`app` variable.
 Each method takes in 2 parameters, the route path, and a callback function which will be executed once a client makes the specified request to that route.

 ```app.[http-method]("route",callbackfunction)```